 Because of this even from the first introduction through Brooke’s AAC she jumped at the chance to spend time with Callum.

 The creation of a mentoring relationship

 On the first day, Brooke and Callum were excited to see that they both used similar AAC devices that tracked eye gaze to help with their communication.
 For Brooke, a reflective dot on her glasses converts head movements into computer mouse movements.
-Callum uses his eyes to point at the computer screen, and an eye tracker on his device reads his eye movements.
-The bond between these two only grew throughout the week, as Callum became more and more active throughout the workshop, with Brooke seizing every chance to act as his mentor.
+Likewise, Callum uses his eyes to point at the computer screen, and an eye tracker on his device reads his eye movements.
+The bond between these two only grew throughout the week.
+Therefore, as Callum became more and more active throughout the workshops, Brooke seized every chance to act as his mentor.

 One time in particular really made everyone laugh

 Callum commented that a bewildered sickly character in a story as “yicky”.
 When asked if he would help the character, he responded “no” since he was sick, but to be gentle with him, undeniably showing Callum’s empathy and personality.
 Everyone in the workshop was truly touched when Brooke expressed that she loved Callum.
 Callum’s response was a shouted “I love you!” that this time not only made Brooke smile, but his mother and everyone around the two as well.
 When it came time for the Friday afternoon session to come to an end, Brooke was adamant that Callum be made aware of her message “I love you, I’ll miss you.”
 Although it was the end of this week’s workshop, it was by no means the end of this inspiring mentorship relationship.